ChengtaiCao/Paper/README.md

 (9)Prediction of Sparse User-Item Consumption Rates with Zero-Inflated Poisson Regression
 (10)Collaborative Variational Autoencoder for Recommender Systems
 (11)Variational Autoencoders for Collaborative Filtering
+(12)Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks
+(13)Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks